 - 5.1 The Scottish Government Code of Practice on Covert Surveillance sets an expectation that elected members review and monitor the use of RIPSA on a quarterly basis.
-This is also a matter which is taken into account by the IPCO when they carry out their inspections. - 5.2 The Home Office Code of Practice on Communications Data states that any public authority wishing to acquire Communications Data must have regard to the Code and that there should be a robust process in place for accessing such data which should be overseen by the Senior Responsible Officer.

-- 5.3 Quarterly reporting of the Council's use of investigatory powers to Elected Members provides assurance that the Council's use of such powers is being used consistently and that the standards set by its policy remain fit for purpose. - 5.4 The management, knowledge and awareness of those involved with RIPSA activity was something which was commended by the IPCO in his inspection in 2020.
+This is also a matter which is taken into account by the IPCO when they carry out their inspections. - 5.2 The Home Office Code of Practice on Communications Data states that any public authority wishing to acquire Communications Data must have regard to the Code and that there should be a robust process in place for accessing such data which should be overseen by the Senior Responsible Officer. - 5.3 Quarterly reporting of the Council's use of investigatory powers to Elected Members provides assurance that the Council's use of such powers is being used consistently and that the standards set by its policy remain fit for purpose. - 5.4 It is recommended as good practice, under paragraph 4.43 of the Scottish Government's Code of Practice for Covert Surveillance and Property interference, that elected members consider a statement on the Council's Regulation of Investigatory Powers (Scotland) Act 2000 (RIPSA) policy and statistical information on relevant activity on an annual basis. - 5.5 The management, knowledge and awareness of those involved with RIPSA activity was something which was commended by the IPCO in his inspection in 2020.
 Officers hope that reporting on the use of investigatory powers more broadly, enhances transparency and provides another level of scrutiny and assurance on the use of these powers.